Alpha backgrounds in the AMoRE-Pilot experiment

-Searches for neutrinoless double beta decay generally require ultimate low backgrounds.
-Surface $\alpha$ decays on the crystals themselves or nearby materials can deposit a continuum of energies that can be as high as the $Q$-value of the decay and may cover in the region of interest (ROI).
-The AMoRE-Pilot experiment is an initial phase of the AMoRE search for neutrinoless double beta decay of $^{100}$Mo, with the purpose of investigating the level and sources of backgrounds.
-To understand those background events, we have studied backgrounds from radioactive contaminations internal to and on the surface of the crystals or nearby materials with Geant4-based Monte Carlo simulations.
-In this paper, we report the measured $\alpha$ energy spectra fitted with the simulated $\alpha$ energy spectra for the six crystal detectors, where sources of background contributions can be identified at high energy by $\alpha$ peaks for both surface and internal contaminations.
+\begin {abstract} The Advanced Mo-based Rare process Experiment (AMoRE)-Pilot experiment is an initial phase of the AMoRE search for neutrinoless double beta decay of $^{100}$Mo, with the purpose of investigating the level and sources of backgrounds.
+Searches for neutrinoless double beta decay generally require ultimately low backgrounds.
+Surface $\alpha$ decays on the crystals themselves or nearby materials can deposit a continuum of energies that can be as high as the $Q$-value of the decay itself and may fall in the region of interest (ROI).
+To understand these background events, we studied backgrounds from radioactive contaminations internal to and on the surface of the crystals or nearby materials with Geant4-based Monte Carlo simulations.
+In this study, we report on the measured $\alpha$ energy spectra fitted with the corresponding simulated spectra for six crystal detectors, where sources of background contributions could be identified through high energy $\alpha$ peaks and continuum parts in the energy spectrum for both internal and surface contaminations.
 We determine the low-energy contributions from internal and surface $\alpha$ contaminations by extrapolating from the $\alpha$ background fitting model.